MynameisNishal/Reddit_NBA_Analytics_ETL_Pipeline/README.md

 # Reddit_NBA_Analytics_ETL_Pipeline

 This project delivers a robust data pipeline solution designed to extract, transform, and load (ETL) Reddit data into a Snowflake data warehouse.
-The pipeline ensures efficient data processing and seamless integration for advanced analysis using PowerBI and visualization by leveraging a powerful combination of tools and services such as Apache Airflow, Amazon EC2, Amazon S3, and Snowflake.
+The pipeline ensures efficient data processing and seamless integration for advanced analysis and visualization by leveraging a powerful combination of tools and services such as Apache Airflow, Amazon EC2, Amazon S3, and Snowflake.

 ## Architecture